MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/batch-queries.md

     }
     ```

-* 403 - Forbidden.
-The token provided does not have access to the resource you are trying to access.
-Make sure that your token request has the correct resource, and you have granted permissions for your Microsoft Entra application.
+* **403 - Forbidden.** The token provided doesn't have access to the resource you're trying to access.
+Make sure that your token request has the correct resource, and you've granted permissions for your Microsoft Entra application.

     ```json
     {